Certificate of Completion

 18 credit hours

-The Certificate of Completion in Human Services Alcohol and Drug Abuse Studies is designed to meet the State of New Mexico’s Counseling & Therapy Practice Board criteria for licensure as a Licensed Substance Abuse Associate (LSAA).
-To satisfy licensure requirements you must have a minimum of an Associate degree as well as successfully completing this program.
+The Certificate of completion in Human Services Alcohol and Drug Abuse Studies is designed to prepare students to meet the State of New Mexico’s Counseling & Therapy Practice Board criteria for licensure as a Licensed Substance Abuse Associate (LSAA).
+To satisfy licensure requirements you must have a minimum of an Associate degree in counseling, counseling related field or a substance abuse related field from an accredited institution as well as 90 clock hours of education and training in the areas of alcohol, drug, and counseling.

 Certificate topics include public policy and its impact on drug use, the effects of varied controlled substances and alcohol on the human body and brain, how to conduct assessments and interviews, implementing early prevention programs, and applying counseling methods supported by evidenced-based research.